togfoxy/FormulaSpeed/README.md

 Failing to stop the required number of times on each corner will result in tyre damage or crash.

+Use the BRAKE button to slow your car.
+This will cost you BRAKE points.

 Use the matrix at the top of the screen to see how many squares each gear may take you.
 The actual number will be a random number in the given range.

 For the moment, every new game gives you a random gearbox with random ability.